hashicorp/terraform-provider-tfe/website/docs/r/scim_settings.html.markdown

 - `paused` (Boolean) Whether SCIM provisioning is paused.
 Defaults to `false`.
 - `site_admin_group_scim_id` (String) SCIM ID of the group whose members are granted site admin privileges.
 Defaults to `""` (unlinked).
 - `site_auditor_group_scim_id` (String) SCIM ID of the group whose members are granted site auditor privileges.
-Defaults to `""` (unlinked).
-Requires Terraform Enterprise 2.1.0 or later.
+Defaults to `""` (unlinked); clearing it revokes the role from every member.
+This attribute requires an instance of Terraform Enterprise at least as recent as v2.1.0.

 ### Read-Only

 - `enabled` (Boolean) Whether SCIM provisioning is enabled.
 Always `true` while this resource exists; use `terraform destroy` to disable.
 If SCIM is disabled outside of Terraform, the next `terraform plan` will propose re-creating this resource.
 - `id` (String) The ID of the SCIM settings.
 Always `scim`.
 - `site_admin_group_display_name` (String) Display name of the group whose members are granted site admin privileges.
 Empty when no group is linked.
 - `site_auditor_group_display_name` (String) Display name of the group whose members are granted site auditor privileges.
-Empty when no group is linked, and on Terraform Enterprise releases older than 2.1.0.
+Empty when no group is linked, and on instances of Terraform Enterprise older than v2.1.0.